Volkswagen Passat Alltrack review

 Engines, performance and drive

 The Alltrack's 2.0 TDI is a bit rattly from the outside, but like the rest of the Passat range, excellent sound deadening means the cabin remains quiet.
-The six-speed manual has a positive shift, while the six-speed DSG twin-clutch box shifts crisply, and there’s no hesitation in the power delivery.
+The seven-speed DSG twin-clutch box shifts crisply, and there’s no hesitation in the power delivery.
 The box allows you to take manual control of shifts, but the car is more about relaxed touring than sporty performance, and in that regard the Passat is a good cruiser.

 As well as a slick box, it has long-travel suspension that absorbs bumps well.
 The extra ride height has been used to good effect, and the Alltrack rides smoothly on the motorway.
 It fidgets at low speeds, but overall the Passat is composed and stable, and is marginally more comfortable than the standard estate.